kyoriku/regex-tutorial/tutorial/Password-Validation-Regex.md

 In this regex, positive lookaheads are used to enforce certain character types in the password, ensuring that it meets specific criteria for strength:

 - **`(?=.*[A-Z])`**: This positive lookahead asserts that there is at least one uppercase letter (**`[A-Z]`**) present in the password.
 The **`.*`** preceding the pattern allows any characters (**`.*`** means match zero or more of any character), ensuring that the uppercase letter can appear anywhere in the password.
-  > Example: `"PASSWORD"` matches because it includes an uppercase letter.
+  > Example: `"Password"` matches because it includes an uppercase letter.
 However, `"password"` does not match because it lacks an uppercase letter.

   > ![uppercaseRegex](../tutorial/images/uppercase.png)

 - **`(?=.*[a-z])`**: Similarly, this positive lookahead asserts that there is at least one lowercase letter (**`[a-z]`**) present in the password.
 The **`.*`** preceding the pattern allows any characters, ensuring flexibility in the position of the lowercase letter within the password.
-  > Example: `"password"` matches because it contains a lowercase letter.
+  > Example: `"Password"` matches because it contains lowercase letters.
 However, `"PASSWORD"` does not match because it lacks a lowercase letter.

   > ![lowercaseRegex](../tutorial/images/lowercase.png)

 - **`(?=.*\d)`**: This positive lookahead asserts that there is at least one digit (**`\d`**) present in the password.
 Again, the **`.*`** preceding the pattern allows any characters, enabling the digit to appear at any position within the password.
-  > Example: `"password123"` matches because it contains a digit.
-However, `"password"` does not match because it lacks a digit.
+  > Example: `"Password123"` matches because it contains a digit.
+However, `"Password"` does not match because it lacks a digit.

   > ![digitRegex](../tutorial/images/digits.png)

 - **`(?=.*[@$!%*?&])`**: Finally, this positive lookahead asserts that there is at least one special character (**`[@$!%*?&]`**) present in the password.
 The **`.*`** preceding the pattern allows any characters, ensuring flexibility in the position of the special character within the password.
   > Example: `"password@$!"` matches because it contains a special character.
-However, `"password"` does not match because it lacks a special character.
+However, `"Password"` does not match because it lacks a special character.

   > ![specCharRegex](../tutorial/images/symbols.png)